 Avoid Close Contact With Others

 Finally, one last step you can take to reduce your odds of the coronavirus is to try to avoid close contact with others.
 This is especially important if you’re around another individual who’s sick.
-Also, if the coronavirus is spreading through your area, it’s a good idea to practice this with everyone in public to help reduce your chances of getting the virus.
-If you’re an individual with an increased risk of getting very sick from the coronavirus, such as the elderly, this is paramount.
+Also, if the coronavirus is common in your area, it’s a good idea to practice this with everyone in public to help reduce your chances of getting the virus.
+If you’re an individual with an increased risk of getting very sick from the coronavirus, such as an elderly individual, this is paramount.

 How to Help Protect Others